 Muscle Meat

 Many dog owners prefer to add chicken, turkey, or beef to their dog's meals.
+In general, we strongly disagree with using beef since it's the worst food contributor or carbon emissions.
+Looking for beef alternatives?
+Check our post on the most sustainable protein choices for dogs.
 Whether you add slightly raw meat or lightly cooked, make sure the chunks are small enough to prevent choking.
 For organ meats other than beef liver, be sure to introduce them in small amounts.
 Some dogs may experience digestive issues if too much is fed at once.

 Grains